-- · maintain instead of create - how does this make Nixa stand out from surrounding communities? - "This core value is a little light.
+- maintain instead of create - how does this make Nixa stand out from surrounding communities? - "This core value is a little light.
 One concern is getting people to/from Springfield.
-This is not addressed in this core value. - Consider traffic movements between the two cities, establishing the 'flow' for commuters." - First comment is good! - comma - include green space--park space--gathering spaces - education system? is that the school district or referring to community programming? clarify - First pp "Nixa must continue to actively pursue opportunities..."
-As we are already doing that. - What level would the City play a role in the education/lifelong education? - · value in green space and parks should this be included in the vision or in the values? - lack of mention connectivity to destination - more focused on safety.
+This is not addressed in this core value. - Consider traffic movements between the two cities, establishing the 'flow' for commuters." - First comment is good! - comma - include green space--park space--gathering spaces - We like. - education system? is that the school district or referring to community programming? clarify - First pp "Nixa must \\continue\\ to actively pursue opportunities..."
+As we are already doing that. - What level would the City play a role in the education/lifelong education? - for tourism aspect why not lean into the Route 66 element. not sure how successful this ping neighborhood - value in green space and parks should this be included in the vision or in the values? - lack of mention connectivity to destination more focused on safety.